openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 }
 ```

-- Prune and quantize a model at the same time using default parameters:
+- Prune and quantize a model at the same time using a FLOPS target for pruning and defaults for the rest of parameters:
 ```json5
 {
     "input_info": { "sample_size": [1, 3, 224, 224] },